 Participants and collection of blood samples

 The inclusion and exclusion criteria used to select participants in the study were described previously (von Gerichten et al. 2021).
-Briefly, donors were healthy men and women with a median age of 41 (range 21 – 48) years (n = 10 (4 women)) and median body mass index 25.6 (24.1 – 26.5) kg/m2, blood pressure within age-adjusted normal ranges, non-fasting total cholesterol concentration < 7.5 mmol/L, HbA1c concentration < 42 mmol/mol, and C-reactive protein concentration < 3 mg/L. Participants did not habitually consume fish oil, or dietary oil supplements, smoke tobacco, or report any chronic disease.
+Briefly, donors were healthy men and women with a age of 41 (range 21 – 48) years (n = 10 (4 women)) and median body mass index 25.6 (24.1 – 26.5) kg/m2, blood pressure within age-adjusted normal ranges, non-fasting total cholesterol concentration < 7.5 mmol/L, HbA1c concentration < 42 mmol/mol, and C-reactive protein concentration < 3 mg/L. Participants did not habitually consume fish oil, or dietary oil supplements, smoke tobacco, or report any chronic disease.
 Volunteers were excluded if they did not meet the inclusion criteria, were pregnant or intending to become pregnant during the study, or were already participating in a clinical study.
-Non-fasting venous blood samples (100 mL) were collected into tubes containing lithium heparin anticoagulant.
+Non-fasting venous blood samples (100 mL) were collected into tubes containing lithium heparin

 Isolation and culture of CD3+ T cells from whole blood